WireHole-UI: All-in-one WireGuard VPN and Ad-blocking DNS

 II.
 Installing WireHole-UI

-I recommend installing WireHole-UI on Ubuntu 20.04 for the best compatibility.
+I recommend installing WireHole-UI on Ubuntu 20.04 for best compatibility.
 If you are using Ubuntu 18.04, you need to update the Linux kernel to the latest version before you can use WireGuard.

 sudo apt-get install --install-recommends linux-generic-hwe-18.04